-There is no environmental impact from the placing on the market of the GMO which would be different to that of placing flowers from the recipient plant on the market.
+There is no environmental impact from the placing on the market of the GMHP which would be different to that of placing flowers from the recipient plant on the market.
 Carnation flowers from many varieties, including the recipient, are a commodity in the EU, and several billion non-GM carnation flowers are consumed per annum in the community.
 There is no evidence the products would have any adverse effects;

-- An analysis of the potential of gene dispersal from carnation flowers imported into the EU shows no potential for gene dispersal as a result of vegetative spread from discarded flowers.
-The flowers are therefore not invasive and there is no opportunity for the cut flowers to become "weeds".
-In any event, carnation is not a weed in Europe and despite hundreds of years of cultivation, and plantings in parks and gardens, it has not become a weed, or escaped from cultivation, anywhere in the world. - 2.
-An analysis of the potential of gene dispersal from carnation flowers imported into the EU shows gene dispersal as a result of seed formation by imported flowers is impossible.

-- 3. An analysis of the potential of gene dispersal from carnation flowers imported into the EU shows no potential for gene dispersal as a result of pollen flow from imported flowers.
-No hybrid between carnation and any other Dianthus species has ever been recorded in the wild. - 4.
-Field trial data and the history of release of several other GM carnation varieties in the world provides evidence that release of transgenic carnation poses no risk to health or the environment, in comparison to the cultivation of non-GMO carnation. - 5.
-There is no evidence that carnation flowers in general, and the transgenic line that is the subject of this application specifically, have any pathogenic, phytotoxic, toxic or allergenic properties.
+- An analysis of the biology of carnation shows no potential for gene dispersal as a result of import of cut-flowers.
+The flowers are not invasive and there is no opportunity for the cut-flowers to become "weeds".
+Carnation is not a weed in Europe and despite hundreds of years of cultivation, and plantings in parks and gardens, it has not become a weed, or escaped from cultivation, anywhere in the world.
+No hybrid between carnation and any other Dianthus species has ever been recorded in the wild. - FLORIGENE MoonaquaTM (123.8.12) has a history of safe use outside the EU. - Field trial results show substantial equivalence between FLORIGENE Moonaqua[TM] (123.8.12) and the recipient plant, aside from a significantly reduced production of anthers, stamens and styles in the transgenic line. - There is no evidence that carnation flowers in general, and the transgenic line that is the subject of this application specifically, have any pathogenic, phyto-toxic, toxic or allergenic properties.